The Event Budget Template That Will Save You Time and Stress

 Spreadsheet considerations

-So how do you ensure you cover all your bases and budget wisely no matter the event your planning?
+So how do you ensure you cover all your bases and budget wisely no matter the event you are planning?
 We have you covered.
 In case you’re left to your own discretion, here are a few things to always include on your spreadsheet:

 Expense categories and subcategories